Play, Chat, Watch- All at Once

 Find answers to the most common questions about Ray Browser.
 Whether you're looking for installation guides, troubleshooting tips, or feature explanations, we've got you covered.

-Last Updated: 15 hours ago
+Last Updated: 1 month ago

 Ray Browser is a Chromium-based web browser designed specifically for gamers.
 It offers advanced multitasking features like split-screen mode, an automatic pop-out video player, and a weekly-updated game portal—all tailored for browser-based gaming.